MediaArea/MediaAreaXml/DataDictionary.md

 Attribute          | compiler_ident
 -------------------|----------------------------------------------------
-Definition         | The `compiler_ident` attribute identifies the compiler used with the creating application.
+Definition         | The `compiler_ident` attribute identifies the compiler used with the creating application or library.
-Examples           | `Apple LLVM version 6.1.0 (clang-602.0.49) (based on LLVM 3.6.0svn)`
-Repeatbility       | Not repeatable
+Is Attribute Of    | creatingApplication, creatingLibrary Examples           | `Apple LLVM version 6.1.0 (clang-602.0.49) (based on LLVM 3.6.0svn)` Repeatbility       | Not repeatable
 Obligation         | Optional